-One of Illinois' premiere a capella groups, No Comment, is featured in "Sing It On," a reality documentary series -- now streaming on Netflix -- that follows the journey of five college a capella groups as they battle to win the International Championship of Collegiate A Capella (ICCA).
+One of Illinois' premiere a capella groups, No Comment, is featured in "Sing It On," a reality documentary series that follows the journey of five college a capella groups as they battle to win the International Championship of Collegiate A Capella (ICCA).

 Alumnus Ryan McPartlin, who graduated with a degree in speech communication, portrayed Devon "Captain Awesome" Woodcomb in the spy comedy TV series "Chuck" and has had roles on shows like "Hart of Dixie" and "Rizzoli & Isles."

 Two Broke Girls

 Jonathon Kite, who received his bachelor in fine arts degree from Illinois, is one of the leads in the TV series “Two Broke Girls.”